AndySanchez726/readme-generator/README.md

 ## Installation
 To install, download the repo and run 'index.js' in the command line as a Node application.
 ## Usage
 Once you run 'node index.js' in the command line, you will be asked a series of questions to answer about your project.
 After answers the questions a README.md file will be created with your responses.
+Here is a video demonstrating how it works!
+[Demo](https://youtu.be/iu4Gs38A2oc)
 ## Credits
 The license badges were created by this Github project.
 [Badges](https://gist.github.com/lukas-h/2a5d00690736b4c3a7ba)
 ## License